-In November 2017, 250+ volunteers will join together to build 29 homes during Habitat for Humanity‘s BIG BUILD in Cambodia!
+In November 2017, 250+ volunteers joined together to build 29 homes during Habitat for Humanity‘s BIG BUILD in Cambodia!
 Read on for more information about the project.
-Details on the need for housing in Cambodia and how volunteers and donors can help are below!
+Details on the need for housing in Cambodia are below!

 Housing Need in Cambodia

 While poverty has decreased significantly in recent years, many Cambodian families are hovering only just above the poverty line of US$1.25 per day.
 Nearly three quarters of Cambodia’s population was still living on less than US$3 a day in 2011, according to the World Bank.
 Poverty is largely concentrated in the rural areas though urban poverty may be rising.
 Habitat for Humanity Cambodia seeks to break the cycle of poverty through safe, durable, affordable housing solutions and innovations.
 Since 2003, HFH Cambodia has enabled more than 18,000 families to build strength, stability and self‐reliance through innovative housing and human settlements interventions.